Revisiting Atiyah-Hitchin manifold in the generalized Legendre transform: Introduction

 In this paper, we restudy the Atiyah-Hitchin manifold in the generalized Legendre transform approach.
-We employ the contour of the integration in the $F$-function in \cite{IR} and derive the K\"ahler potential and the K\"ahler metric with holomorphic coordinates.
-We show that the choice of the contour in \cite{IR} gives a real k\"ahler potential.
-We provide all the necessary steps to derive them, starting from the $F$-function (see \eqref{eqn:Fdef}) which defines the Atiyah-Hitchin manifold.
+We employ the contour of the integration in the $F$-function in \cite{IR} and derive the K\"ahler potential and the K\"ahler metric with holomorphic coordinates for that choice of the contour for the first time.
+We show that the choice of the contour in \cite{IR} gives a real K\"ahler potential.
+We provide all the necessary steps to derive the K\"ahler potential and the metric, starting from the $F$-function (see \eqref{eqn:Fdef}) which defines the Atiyah-Hitchin manifold.
 The formulas related to elliptic integrals, elliptic functions and the other formulas are given in the main body and Appendices.
-We find that the resultant K\"ahler potential and the metric for the Atiyah-Hitchin manifold (which are given in \eqref{eqn:fnresult_K} and \eqref{eqn:KZZb}-\eqref{eqn:KUUb}) are consistent with ones in \cite{Ionas1}: We show that the coefficients of the K\"ahler potential are different, which stems from the difference of the choice of the contour.
-This leads to the K\"ahler metric with different coefficients.
+We find that the resultant K\"ahler potential and the metric for the Atiyah-Hitchin manifold (which are given in \eqref{eqn:fnresult_K} and \eqref{eqn:KZZb}-\eqref{eqn:KUUb}) slightly different from ones in \cite{Ionas1}.
+The coefficients of them are different.
+This stems from the difference of the choice of the contour.

 This paper is organized as follows.
 In Sec. \ref{Sec:GLT}, we briefly review the generalized Legendre transform approach.
 In Sec. \ref{Sec:AH}, we give the $F$-function defining the Atiyah-Hitchin manifold and perform the integration in the $F$-function by using the theory of Weierstrass elliptic function.
 Finally we derive the K\"ahler potential and the K\"ahler metric by means of the elliptic integrals.
 Sec. \ref{sec:con} is denoted to conclusion.
 In Appendix \ref{sec:Weierstrass}, we summarize about Weierstrass $\wp $-function, $\zeta $-function and $\sigma $-functions.
 In Appendix \ref{sec:pr}, the proofs of relations used in the calculation of the K\"ahler potential are given.
 In Appendix \ref{sec:dfw}, differential formulas in Weierstrass normal form which is necessary to derive the K\"ahler metric are explained.